ambossIconambossIcon

 Pharmacological management [2][3]

-Consider the following medications in consultation with a specialist (e.g., hepatologist) to reduce hepatic steatosis and/or steatohepatitis:
+Consider the following medications in consultation with a specialist (e.g., hepatologist) to achieve weight loss goals and/or reduce hepatic steatosis and/or steatohepatitis:

 There are currently no FDA-approved medications for the treatment of MASLD without fibrosis.
-Resmetirom is approved for MASH with moderate to advanced fibrosis.
-[9]
+Semaglutide or resmetirom are approved for MASH with moderate to advanced fibrosis.
+[13][14]

 Icon of a lock